DominikBuj/cinema/README.md

-# Aplikacja Rozgrzewkowa - Kino
+# Warmup App - Cinema

 ## Description
 Website for managing movies, viewings and reservations for a small cinema.